OfficialPixelBrush/beta-wiki/general/blocks.md

 # Blocks
 {: .no_toc }
-Blocks are non-items things that're usually represented as a 3D Cube.
-Blocks only have 2 properites.
-An 8-Bit numberic ID and a 4-Bit metadata/damage value.
+Blocks are the usually cuboid shapes that the Minecraft world is made of.
+Blocks only have 2 properties: An 8-Bit numeric ID and a 4-Bit metadata/damage value.

 1. TOC
 {:toc}